Technologies

 Model Systems

-Euro-BioImaging facilities also offer access and support with imaging a wide range of model systems and can advise how to get the best imaging results out of them, from Drosophila and zebrafish to mouse embryos and organoid systems.
-Here access to instruments is complemented by technical expertise of facility staff to support specialized sample handling.
+Euro-BioImaging facilities also offer access and support with imaging a wide range of model systems and can advise how to get the best imaging results out of them, from Drosophila, zebrafish, mouse embryos and organoid systems to small rodents and even bigger animal models of the various pathologies.
+Here access to instruments is complemented by technical expertise of facility staff to support specialized sample and animal handling.

 Adaptive technologies to explore all facets of your sample